Crossover exponents, fractal dimensions and logarithms in Landau-Potts field theories

 In $d=4-\epsilon$ there are several universality classes of field theories with multiple scalar fields.
 The discussion of these models is both old \cite{Brezin:1973jt,Zia:1974nv,Michel:1983in,PhysRevB.31.7171} and new \cite{Osborn:2017ucf,Rychkov:2018vya}, and their general classification is still incomplete \cite{Rychkov:2018vya,Codello:2020lta},

-The hypertetrahedral model in $d=4-\epsilon$ dimensions has received considerably less attention over the years, both among its peers and compared to the sibling in $d=6-\epsilon$.
+The hypertetrahedral model \eqref{eq:quartic-potential} in $d=4-\epsilon$ dimensions has received considerably less attention over the years, both among its peers and compared to the sibling in $d=6-\epsilon$.
 The study of the renormalization group flow of the couplings $(u,v)$ reveals three nontrivial fixed points.
 Two are not of interest for us, because they do not have $S_q$ symmetry: one is the well-known $O(N)$-symmetric fixed point of Wilson-Fischer, and the other one that represents $N$ decoupled $\phi^4$ models, although in a parametrization that does not make it straightforward to see and might require inspection of the spectrum.
 In both cases, the number of fieds is $N=q-1$.
-This situation is very reminiscent of what is found when looking at the analog system for the hypercubic model~\cite{Antipin:2019vdg,Zinati:2020xcn}.
-The last fixed point is the one with genuine $S_q$ symmetry, which is thus named hypertetrahedral.
+This situation is very reminiscent of what is found when looking at the analog system for the hypercubic model~\cite{Antipin:2019vdg,Zinati:2020xcn}.\footnote{In fact, the two models even coincide for $q=4$, because the symmetry group of the restricted Potts model coincides with the one of the cubic model, $\mathbb{Z}_2 \times S_4 \simeq (\mathbb{Z}_2)^3 \rtimes S_3 =H_3$ \cite{Kousvos:2019hgc,Kousvos:2018rhl}.} The last fixed point is the one with genuine $\mathbb{Z}_2\times S_q $ symmetry, which is thus named hypertetrahedral.

 We computed all the same quantities for the hypertetrahedral model that we computed in the previous section, starting from the RG in $d=4-\epsilon$ at next-to-next-to-leading order.
 For illustrative purposes, we display it here at the leading order